xomon-xihau/ATG-NOTIFICATION/README.md

 # ATG-NOTIFICATION
-A notification sytem written in fish.
+A simple notification sytem written in fish.
 You will get notification if new chapter is released.